 If you approach weight loss as a competition, whether with others, the calendar or the scale, it will remain external to you and your motivation will eventually dissipate.
 Focusing on your personal bests taps into a deeper source of inspiration and helps you internalize and build on your efforts.

-Excess weight is a state of imbalance, the cumulative effect of the stressors in your life reflected on your body.
+Excess weight is a state of imbalance, the cumulative effect of the stressors in your life reflected on your Healthy Body.
 That means the amount of excess weight you have is the amount of fear you live from (i.e. how you handle those stressors).
 Your unexamined fears are the fears running your life.
 Only when you address these will you see your weight respond.

 Now, here’s a comforting footnote for you… personal growth always has a happy ending.
 The universe won’t always give you what you want but it will always give you what you need to grow.
 Your initial reaction will likely be to resist this growth but if you learn to embrace it, you are guaranteed your happy ending.
 No matter what challenges you face or how difficult things get, the insights and breakthroughs of growth eventually lead to transformation.
 Think of it this way: we all gotta do our turn as caterpillar goo if we wanna morph into a butterfly.